 - safeguarding your belongings (valuables should be sent home or to the Security Office).

 - Joint Commission on Accreditation of Healthcare Organizations

-If you have questions or concerns about your rights and responsibilities, please call the Office of Patient Experience at one of the numbers below, or after hours dial “0” and ask for the nursing supervisor.
+If you have questions or concerns about your rights and responsibilities, please call the Office of Patient Experience, or after hours dial “0” and ask for the nursing supervisor.

 Children's Bill of Rights